 If you are concerned that there might be lead in your drinking water, you can contact Irish Water for advice – see ‘Contacts’ below.
 If your water is not provided by Irish Water, contact your group scheme or your local authority.

-A new grant scheme has been set up to help low-income households with the cost of remediating domestic lead piping.
-Details of the scheme are on environ.ie, along with a combined information note and application form (pdf).
+There is a grant scheme in place to help low-income households with the cost of remediating domestic lead piping.

 Other factors affecting water quality